This database provides news and guidance on legal ethics, including practice guides, model rules, ethics opinions, reports and more.

 This database provides the most extensive collection of judicial opinions and arbitral awards from around the world in the field of international commercial arbitration.
 It also includes leading Kluwer treatises on international arbitration, articles and primary documents.
 First time users, create a new user ID and password using your law school email address.

 Law.com provides a 6 month archive of national and regional newspapers including American Lawyer, National Law Journal, Corporate Counsel, Daily Business Review, LegalTech News, Supreme Court Brief and more.
 Older articles can be found on Lexis.
 Also includes commentary and analysis by attorneys and ALM reports on trends in the judiciary, the legal industry and legal education.
 Annual law firm rankings and profiles are here too.
-Use this link for instructions on how to create your own Username/Password.
+Use this link to create your own Username/Password.
+(Be sure to register with your @law.miami.edu email address.)

 Current awareness and newsletters for many different areas of law, including corporate, banking, public policy, tax, technology, and much more.

 Each LSN journal issue contains abstracts of recent working or accepted papers and comes in the form of individually delivered e-mail messages.
 Each journal is edited by a law professor with expertise in the field covered by the journal.
 Each abstract is accompanied by an e-mail address for the author, whom you can contact to obtain a full copy of any paper you are interested in, and often a web site address from which the paper can be downloaded free of charge.
-To sign-up for the e-mail service, click on "Subscribe to Networks and Journals," then "Legal Scholarship Network Site licenses," then "join an existing site."
-The main page also gives the researcher the ability to search and download papers.
+To sign-up for the e-mail service, click on "Subscribe to e-journal alerts," then "Legal Scholarship Network Site licenses," then "join an existing site."

 LegalTrac indexes over 800 legal periodicals by subject or keyword.
 Coverage begins around 1980 for most journals.
 For earlier articles, check Hein Online.